🕒 What is the best time to buy Bitcoin in the UK in 2022

 Time of the Month

-Retail investors constitute a significant percentage of bitcoin investors.
-For instance, buyers on Square’s cash app reportedly consume a substantial amount of bitcoins compared to daily network issuance.
+Retail investors constitute a significant percentage of Bitcoin investors.
+For instance, buyers on PayPal and Square’s cash app reportedly consume a substantial amount of bitcoins compared to daily network issuance.

 A common practice among these armies of retail investors is to set up recurring buys that go off once they receive their paycheck towards the end of the month.
 Barring black-swan events such as the market crash caused by the COVID-19 pandemic, these buys typically cause the price of BTC to go up.

-In simpler terms, buying bitcoin at these times means you’d usually buy it at a higher price.
-On the other hand, completing your purchases in the middle of the month or anytime before the month-end rush could allow you to get them for better prices.
+In simpler terms, buying Bitcoin near the end of the month, when the DCA army are out in full force, means you’d usually buy it at a higher price.
+On the other hand, completing your purchases mid-month or anytime before the month-end rush would allow you to get them for better prices.

 The worst time and day to buy coins

-The above chart considers the period between Nov 30 to Dec 7.
-A close observation showed a patterned bitcoin dip approaching midday at noon UTC for several days the same week.
-This could suggest that midday purchases within the coming period provide a chance to buy BTC cheaper.
+The above chart considers the period between December 9 to Dec 16, 2023.
+A close observation showed a patterned bitcoin dip approaching a new day at UTC for several days the same week.
+This could suggest that purchases during the end of the day provide a chance to buy BTC cheaper.

-The pattern repeats the following week from Dec 8 to Dec 16, barring a different price action on December 15th when prices spiked around noon.
+The above chart covers another week from Dec 8 to Dec 16, 2020, where we notice a different trend of price dropping around mid-day, barring a different price action on December 15th when prices spiked around noon.
+Observing this trend makes it easier to buy Bitcoin when it is likely to be on a downtrend.

-Although the above charts do not provide a definite pattern for determining the best time of the day to buy bitcoin, it shows how one could time their purchases based on consistent price action for a specified period.
+Granted, the above charts do not provide a definite pattern for determining the best time of the day to buy bitcoin.
+However, it shows how one can time their purchases based on consistent price action for a specified period.

 Conclusively, the worst day to buy BTC is any day when prices are on an uptrend.
 Such rapid price growth only brings short-term gains and climaxes with a period of consistent losses.
 Making it a principle to buy BTC only on days when it is down to a certain percentage (-6% or more) is a better way to get more sats for your money.